Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Local limit in Minkowski spacetime

 The left-hand side is nonzero and $\lambda $ dependent.
 The first term on the right-hand side is nonzero and $\lambda $ independent.
 Hence the rest can be nonzero, $\lambda $ dependent and tend to zero when $\lambda \rightarrow \infty $ with no contradiction.

-We stress once again that the results of this section are predicated on the assumption that the local limit exists.
-It turns out that it does with the second choice of (\ref{Q}) for the function $Q(P)$, while it does not with the first choice.
+We stress once again that these results are predicated on the assumption that the local limit exists.
+It turns out that it does exist with the second choice of (\ref{Q}), but it does not with the first choice.
+In the rest of this section we show these facts in detail.